rant-lang/reference/src/language/functions.md

 > **Note:**
 >
-> Default value expressions can capture external variables just like the body of the function they're attached to.
+> Default argument expressions can capture external variables just like the body of the function they're attached to.

 ### Variadic parameters